Healing Defective Traces

 Important: final check

-During the execution of megaradrp-heal_traces
+During the execution of megaradrp-heal_traces, we utilized the

-parameter --updated_traces master_traces_healed.json
+parameter --updated_traces master_traces_healed.json, which

 specifies the name of the JSON file containing all the corrected traces.
 It is